freenas/freenas-docs/userguide/tn_vcenter.rst

 Using the vCenter Plugin
 ------------------------

-Log in to the paired vCenter Host by typing its IP address into a browser.
+Type the IP address of the paired vCenter Host into a browser to log in.
 From the main vSphere window, click :guilabel:`vCenter Inventory Lists`, then click :guilabel:`TrueNAS Hosts` and :guilabel:`TrueNAS` to see the list of defined %brand% hosts.

 .. index:: vCenter Hosts